What Are Cognitive Research Peptides?

 What Does Published Research Show About Each Compound?

-Published literature on Semax focuses on BDNF elevation and neuroprotective gene expression.
-Ashmarin et al. documented BDNF induction and TrkB activation in neuronal cultures [PMID: 16445185], while Medvedeva et al. identified broad transcriptional changes in neurotrophic factor networks [PMID: 18841466].
-For Selank, Kozlovskaya et al. established GABA-A receptor allosteric modulation as a primary mechanism [PMID: 22786332], with Kozlovsky et al. reporting additional effects on enkephalin system activity [PMID: 22968004].
-Dihexa research, led by McCoy et al. and Bhatt et al., demonstrates potent HGF/c-Met transactivation and downstream synaptogenic outcomes in hippocampal models [PMID: 23090578] [PMID: 23548006].
-Across all three compounds, published findings are derived from cell culture systems and rodent preclinical models.
-No clinical efficacy claims are supported by this literature in the context of research-grade compound supply.
+The published evidence base for each compound is focused and mechanistically distinct.
+For Semax: Ashmarin et al. documented BDNF induction and TrkB activation in neuronal cultures [PMID: 16445185], and Medvedeva et al. extended that picture with broader transcriptomic characterization of neurotrophic pathway responses [PMID: 18841466].
+For Selank: the primary mechanistic characterization comes from Kozlovskaya et al. on GABA-A receptor allosteric modulation [PMID: 22786332] and Kozlovsky et al. on enkephalin system interactions [PMID: 22968004] — two distinct receptor-level mechanisms in a single compound, which is part of what makes Selank a useful probe for labs studying the intersection of GABAergic and opioid signaling.
+For Dihexa: McCoy et al. and Bhatt et al. established the HGF/c-Met transactivation mechanism and downstream synaptogenic outcomes in hippocampal models [PMID: 23090578] [PMID: 23548006], with Dihexa's high potency relative to endogenous HGF as a distinguishing feature in receptor activation assays.
+Across all three compounds, findings are derived from cell culture systems and rodent preclinical models.
+No clinical conclusions are supported by this literature in the context of research-grade compound supply.
 Onward Aminos provides each compound strictly for laboratory investigation.

 Frequently Asked Questions